Notify me

 . . . and it has been the basis of the majority of wristwatch designs since that time.

-And, of course, there are the space age and digital influences that came along with the use of the 7-segment digital time display.
+And, of course, there are the space age and digital aesthetic influences that came along with the use of the 7-segment digital time display.

 Artistic movements have influenced watch design, from the romantic period adding characteristic flourishes, embellishments and jewels to watches, Art Nouveau with its organic curves being one of the factors behind the use of curved Arabic numerals in place of the more traditional straight angular Roman numerals, then the change to simple indexes aligning with the plainer design sensibilities of the Art Deco period.